Elementary math practice that gets out of the way

 Try Num Drill

-A 10-question multiplication drill takes about a minute.
+A 10-question elementary math drill takes about a minute.
 No login, no email, no friction.

 Start a quick quiz